ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Extract Resources

-Extract resources from the waypoint into your ship.
+Extract resources from a waypoint that can be extracted, such as asteroid fields, into your ship.
 Send an optional survey as the payload to target specific yields.
+The ship must be in orbit to be able to extract and must have mining equipments installed that can extract goods, such as the `Gas Siphon` mount for gas-based goods or `Mining Laser` mount for ore-based goods.

 ### Example
 ```csharp